Fristi/bazel-deck/slides.md

 ---

-# Why would you?
+# Why would you want Bazel?

-###### Mono repo

 <v-clicks>

+- One language for builds
+- Mono repo
   - Pull requests in one place
   - Protocol definitions are in sync
   - Decreased processing time
-- One language for builds
+- Decreased build times and resource utilization
+- Maybe a replacement as SBT or next to it, up to you 😄

 </v-clicks>

 ---

-# Unique selling points
+# Bazel - Unique selling points

 <div grid="~ cols-2" class="gap-10">